Petascale computing

-Petascale computing refers to computing systems capable of calculating at least 1015 floating point operations per second (1 petaFLOPS).
-Petascale computing allowed faster processing of traditional supercomputer applications.
-The first system to reach this milestone was the IBM Roadrunner in 2008.
-Petascale supercomputers were succeeded by exascale computers.
+Petascale computing refers to computing systems capable of performing at least 1 quadrillion (10^15) floating-point operations per second (FLOPS).
+These systems are often called petaflops systems and represent a significant leap from traditional supercomputers in terms of raw performance, enabling them to handle vast datasets and complex computations.

 Definition

 Floating point operations per second (FLOPS) are one measure of computer performance.
 FLOPS can be recorded in different measures of precision, however the standard measure (used by the TOP500 supercomputer list) uses 64 bit (double-precision floating-point format) operations per second using the High Performance LINPACK (HPLinpack) benchmark.

 The metric typically refers to single computing systems, although can be used to measure distributed computing systems for comparison.
 It can be noted that there are alternative precision measures using the LINPACK benchmarks which are not part of the standard metric/definition.
-It has been recognised that HPLinpack may not be a good general measure of supercomputer utility in real world application, however it is the common standard for performance measurement.
+It has been recognized that HPLinpack may not be a good general measure of supercomputer utility in real world application, however it is the common standard for performance measurement.

 History

-The petaFLOPS barrier was first broken on 16 September 2007 by the distributed computing Folding@home project.
-The first single petascale system, the Roadrunner, entered operation in 2008.
+The petaFLOPS barrier was first broken by the RIKEN MDGRAPE-3 supercomputer in 2006, and then on 16 September 2007 by the distributed computing Folding@home project.
+IBM's single petascale system, the Roadrunner, entered operation in 2008.
 The Roadrunner, built by IBM, had a sustained performance of 1.026 petaFLOPS.
-The Jaguar became the second computer to break the petaFLOPS milestone, later in 2008, and reached a performance of 1.759 petaFLOPS after a 2009 update.
+The Jaguar became the next computer to break the petaFLOPS milestone, later in 2008, and reached a performance of 1.759 petaFLOPS after a 2009 update.

-By 2018, Summit had become the world's most powerful supercomputer, at 200 petaFLOPS before Fugaku reached 415 petaFLOPS in June 2020.
+In 2020, Fugaku became the fastest supercomputer in the world, reaching 415 petaFLOPS in June 2020.
+Fugaku later achieved an Rmax of 442 petaFLOPS in November of the same year.

+By 2022, exascale computing had been reached with the development of Frontier, surpassing Fugaku with an Rmax of 1.102 exaFLOPS in June 2022.

+Artificial intelligence

+Modern artificial intelligence (AI) systems require large amounts of computational power to train model parameters.
+OpenAI employed 25,000 Nvidia A100 GPUs to train GPT-4, using a total of 133 septillion floating-point operations.